nasquier/jobsearch-bimedoc/README.md

 **<h2>Using the API</h2>**

-You can use your browser or your favourite API client to make simple HTTP request to the server
+You can use your browser or your favourite API client to make simple HTTP requests to the server.

 ***<h3>Search Bimedoc's directory</h3>***